SANKET1377/Ameo_AMCAT_EDA/README.md

 Use case domain

-Human Resources : The dataset can be used to understand factors impacting salary and employability, helping universities, HR professionals, and companies in making informed decisions about talent acquisition and salary structuring
+Human Resources : The dataset can be used to understand factors impacting salary and employability, helping universities, HR professionals, and companies in making informed decisions about talent acquisition and salary structuring.